jaypala/node-authentication/README.md

 Middlerware is set to check on every page user is logged-in or not using Node js

 Ejs is template engine used in this app.

+This is Login App which can be used as initialize any Node js project.